ThePizza1k/crossbridge-swc-lua/REFERENCE.md

 ### RNG.randomseed(seed : number?) : none
   - Seeds the RNG object, using the same semantics as `random.new`
+  - This function is implemented as a closure.

 ### RNG.getseed() : number
   - Returns the last seed used to seed the RNG object.
+  - This function is implemented as a closure.

 ### RNG objects
   - `tostring(RNG)` returns `"(RNG : {ptr})"`